jeffersonroth/jjrf-data-reliability-book/src/concepts/data-architecture/data_lake_architecture_layers.md

 * **Flexibility**: By separating data processing into distinct stages, the architecture provides flexibility in applying different transformations and data quality rules at each stage, allowing for iterative improvements and optimizations.
 * **Scalability**: Each layer can scale independently based on the processing and storage needs, accommodating varying data volumes and complexity of transformations.
-* **Governance and Quality Control**: With clear demarcations between raw, refined, and curated data, appropriate governance policies, data quality checks, and security measures can be applied more easily at each stage, improving the overall reliability and trustworthiness of the data.
+* **Governance and Quality Control**: The clear separation of data into raw, refined, and curated categories within the medallion architecture allows a more straightforward application of governance policies, data quality checks, and security measures at each stage.
+This structure enhances the data's reliability and trustworthiness.
 * **Accessibility**: By the time data reaches the Gold layer, it's in a form that's readily accessible and usable by business analysts, data scientists, and decision-makers, speeding up the time-to-insight.

 Overall, the medallion or multi-hop architecture is a comprehensive approach to managing data in a Data Lake, ensuring that data flows smoothly from ingestion to consumption while maintaining quality, governance, and accessibility.